aws-actions/aws-codebuild-run-build/README.md

 1. **image-override** (optional) :
    The name of an image for this build that overrides the one specified in the build project.
+1. **image-pull-credentials-type-override** (optional) :
+   The type of credentials CodeBuild uses to pull images in your build.
 1. **disable-source-override** (optional) :
    Set to `true` if you want to disable providing `sourceVersion`, `sourceTypeOverride` and `sourceLocationOverride` to CodeBuild.